Rafit77/JIMU-control/docs/project/controller.md

 Recommended architecture:
 - Blockly XML (`routines/<id>.xml`) is the editor source of truth for editing.
-- On **Project → Save**, generate and persist a compiled JS form per routine (e.g. `routines/<id>.js`) OR store compiled JS in `project.json`.
-- The Controller tab runs routines using the compiled JS and the same `api` surface (JIMU commands, variables, controller inputs).
+- Current implementation: the Controller tab loads the routine XML (RAM cache or disk), compiles it to async JS at trigger time, and executes it with the same `api` surface (JIMU commands, variables, controller inputs).

 Why a “runner” is needed:
 - Blockly UI is only for editing/highlighting.